Amanda Knox reconvicted of slander in Italy in case linked to her quashed murder conviction

 Kercher, a British student, was found dead in her bedroom in the apartment she shared with Knox in the Italian city of Perugia.
 She had been sexually assaulted and had multiple stab wounds.
 Knox and her then-boyfriend Raffaele Sollecito were convicted of murdering her in a sex game gone awry.

 In 2015, after seven years of legal battles and flip-flop verdicts, Knox and Sollecito were cleared of the murder, but the slander conviction against Knox stood.
-She made the accusation against the bar tender during a grueling 53-hour police interrogation soon after her arrest.
+She made the accusation against the Lumumba during a grueling 53-hour police interrogation soon after her arrest.

 Very soon after implicating the man, however, Knox wrote a four-page statement in English casting serious doubt on the testimony she had given to the police.